-165. To meet the byzantine requirements of the challenged laws, abortion providers must needlessly divert both time and money away from patient care and toward compliance with laws that serve only to harass and burden providers of abortion care and their patients; subject pregnant people to medically unnecessary requirements that negatively impact their healthcare experience; and cause delay or forgoing of care.
+- 168. The Licensing Scheme, Hospital Requirement, and Physician-Only Law, individually and collectively, and in conjunction with the Criminalization Laws, have no basis in protecting patient health.
+Instead, they impose heavy burdens on access to abortion care in Virginia. - 169.
+To meet the byzantine requirements of the challenged laws, abortion providers, including Dr. Doe, must needlessly divert both time and money away from patient care and toward compliance with laws that serve only to harass and burden providers of abortion care and their patients; subject pregnant people to medically unnecessary requirements that negatively impact their healthcare experience; and cause delay or forgoing of care.
 These laws have led some providers to stop providing abortion care altogether.

-166. The Licensing Statute is arbitrarily burdensome.
-Healthcare providers who perform four or fewer abortions per month may provide abortion care in an office-based setting, subject only to the robust professional and state oversight already described-just as all first trimester abortion providers were regulated before the Licensing Scheme went into effect in 2012.

-167. By mandating a separate scheme based solely on the provision of one additional abortion per month, the Licensing Statute arbitrarily subjects medical practices in which healthcare providers perform five abortions per month to regulations that closely resemble those applied to general hospitals.
+- 170. The Licensing Statute is arbitrarily burdensome.
+Healthcare providers who perform four or fewer abortions per month may provide abortion care in an office-based setting, subject only to the robust professional and state oversight already described-just as all first trimester abortion providers were regulated before the Licensing Scheme went into effect in 2012. - abortion per month, the Licensing Statute arbitrarily subjects medical practices in which healthcare providers perform five abortions per month to regulations that closely resemble those applied to general hospitals.
 In some instances, these requirements are even more onerous-even though hospital-style regulations are inapposite for first trimester abortions, which are straightforward, brief outpatient procedures that do not need to be performed in a sterile field.
 Compare 12 Va.
 Admin.
-Code § 5-412 et seq., with 12 Va.
+Code § 5-412 et seg., with 12 Va.
 Admin.
-Code § 5-410 et seq.

-168. Providers of abortion care have had to drastically alter their practices to ensure compliance with the Licensing Scheme.

-169. Plaintiffs have been forced to spend inordinate amounts of time focused on compliance with the regulations, fulfilling burdensome, unnecessary administrative and bureaucratic obligations that divert them away from providing high-quality, patient-centered care.

-Case 3:18-cv-00428-HEH Document 1 Filed 06/20/18 Page 42 of 62 PageID# 42

-170. Licensed abortion facilities are required to develop, implement, and maintain documentation for 16 different subcategories of policies and procedures, an unnecessary requirement that is not medically justified, but places enormous burdens on clinic staff who are further diverted from focusing on patient care.
+Code § 5-410 et seg. - 172.
+Providers of abortion care, including Dr. Doe, have had to drastically alter their practices to ensure compliance with the Licensing Scheme. - 173.
+Plaintiffs, including Dr. Doe, have been forced to spend inordinate amounts of time focused on compliance with the regulations, fulfilling burdensome, unnecessary administrative and bureaucratic obligations that divert them away from providing high-quality, patient-centered care. - 174.
+Licensed abortion facilities are required to develop, implement, and maintain documentation for 16 different subcategories of policies and procedures, an unnecessary requirement that is not medically justified, but places enormous burdens on clinic staff, including Dr. Doe, who are further diverted from focusing on patient care.

-171. For example, at A Capital Women's, at least one-third of the clinic administrator's time is devoted to ensuring compliance with administrative requirements imposed by the Licensing Regulations.
+175. For example, at A Capital Women's, at least one-third of the clinic administrator's time is devoted to ensuring compliance with administrative requirements imposed by the Licensing Regulations.
 VDH requirements consume every staff member's time and affect all aspects of clinic operations.

-172. As a consequence, these restrictions reduce the time that clinic staff can devote to individual attention, conversation, and emotional support for patients, all of which are meaningful burdens that the Supreme Court recognized in Whole Woman's Health, 136 S. Ct. at 2318.
+176. As a consequence, these restrictions reduce the time that clinic staff, including Dr. Doe, can devote to individual attention, conversation, and emotional support for patients, all of which are meaningful burdens that the Supreme Court recognized in Whole Woman's Health, 136 S. Ct. at 2318.